-Assuming the technical aspects of your website are set up, then SEO for your startup can focus on the following two tasks.
+Assuming the technical aspects of your website are set up, then SEO for your startup or new small business can focus on the following two tasks.

 Distilling SEO down to its most important core means you will focus on very high quality researched and written content and link building.

-Leslie runs Cube Digital an SEO agency that has worked with Accountant Online, a few SaaS startups, and many small businesses throughout Ireland and the UK.
+Leslie runs BeFound SEO agency that has worked with Accountant Online, a few SaaS startups, and many small businesses throughout Ireland and the UK.
 He is obsessive about SEO, conversions, growing traffic and hill walking.
 You can get in touch on his website here.

 Why invest in SEO?